THE HUGHIE FERGUSON STORY

 Hughie Ferguson was a goalscoring hero in Scotland.
 In 1927 He became one in Wales when he scored the goal that won the F.A Cup for Cardiff City.
-Three years later he committed suicide.
+Three years later he had passed away having committed suicide.

 Ferguson was born in Glasgow in 1895 and first came to prominence playing for Parkhead who were one of the leading clubs playing in Scottish Junior (non-league) football, competing in the Glasgow Junior League.

 Parkhead produced a number of Scottish internationals over the years including Tommy Low who would go on to play for Rangers, Dundee and Woolwich Arsenal among others

 After playing a leading role in Parkhead’s victory over Glasgow Port Authority in the 1915 Scottish Junior Cup Final, Ferguson was snapped up by Motherwell.

 Already 21 when moving to Fir Park, he went straight into the team, given his chance by John ‘Sailor’ Hunter who managed the The Well for 35 years, and got off to a flying start with a brace against Raith Rovers.
 Next came a hat-trick against Dundee and just like that he was established as one of Scotland’s leading marksman.